The Legal Analyst Synthesist

 13. Chicken.
 Marbury v Madison is an example—who would blink first, the Supreme Court or the Executive Branch?
 The Court skillfully asserted control, saying it is the branch that interprets the Constitution, but in that case it interpreted the Constitution to allow the Executive to take no action.
 We are seeing that scenario play out again in 2025.

 14. Cascades.
 A hot restaurant doesn’t lower its prices; it builds on the buzz.
 “Everyone wants to eat there, therefore everyone wants to eat there.”
-Making segregation illegal helped the Southern facilities that wanted to serve blacks but feared reprisals (kind of a stretch for this oncept).
+Making segregation illegal helped the Southern facilities that wanted to serve all races but feared reprisals (kind of a stretch for this concept).
+Farnsworth’s analysis makes a useful distinction among informational, availability and reputational cascades.

 15. Voting Paradoxes.
 Public choice theory (Condorcet the issue, Arrow the formal presentation); issues of deriving a clear outcome out of multiple-choice preference rankings.
 Shows up in appellate court decisions where different judges value different arguments.

 16. Suppressed Markets.
 We could have an overt market for immigration, but we don’t (yet).
-It is hard to get into a selective university, but we contain the compensation within its walls; once there it is pretty hard to be expelled.
+It is hard to get into a selective university, but we reduce the competition within its walls; once there it is pretty hard to be expelled.
 Players thus compete in a hidden tournament.
-We keep the compensation on the outside rather than continue it within our boundaries.
+We keep the competition on the outside rather than continue it within our in-group’s boundaries.
 Some cracks in the system appear, like the H-1B visa or proposed $5 million “golden ticket.”

 III.
 JURISPRUDENCE